ML4HPC/LSGD_Model_Parallel/README.md

 ***********

 Currently model- and pipeline-model- parallel are only supported for ResNet50 architecture.
-Only 2 GPUs are used for model-parallel.
+Only 2 GPUs are used for 1 model-parallel.

-Local_rank and Local_size is hard-coded in m_LSGD.py

-CUDA out-of-memory if running on 2 nodes, 4 GPUs per node.